Where is Neptune memorial Reef?

 The Neptune Memorial Reef is accessible to all.
 Boat activity at the site is brisk.
 This unique artificial reef and undersea art is popular among recreational scuba divers, marine biologists, students, researchers, and ecologists.
 The Reef maintains buoys over the site for boats.

 We ask three things of our visitors:

 - Don’t fish!
 We are creating an important ecological system.
 It includes the fish.

-- Be gentle; help us protect the Reef and marine life.
+- Be gentle; help us protect the fragile coral and marine life.